Armagh Observatory

 Armagh Observatory is an astronomical research institute in Armagh, Northern Ireland.
 Around 25 astronomers are based at the observatory, studying stellar astrophysics, the Sun, Solar System astronomy and Earth's climate.

-In 2018, Armagh Observatory was recognized for having 224 years of unbroken weather records.
+In 2018, Armagh Observatory was recognised for having 224 years of unbroken weather records.

 History

 The Observatory is located close to the centre of the city of Armagh, adjacent to the Armagh Planetarium in approximately 14 acre of landscaped grounds known as the Armagh Astropark.
 It was founded in 1789 by The Most Rev. and Rt Hon.
 The 1st Baron Rokeby, Church of Ireland Lord Primate of All Ireland and Lord Archbishop of Armagh.

-In 1795 through 1797 Solar observations were made at Armagh, including measurements of sunspots.
+From 1795 to 1797 Solar observations were made at Armagh, including measurements of sunspots.

-Ernst Julius Öpik (grandfather of Lembit Öpik MP) was based here for over 30 years and among his many contributions to astrophysics he wrote of the dangers of an asteroid impacting on the Earth.
+The Estonian exile Ernst Öpik was based here for over 30 years and among his many contributions to astrophysics he wrote of the dangers of an asteroid impacting on the Earth.

 One of the observatory's directors, Thomas Romney Robinson invented the cup anemometer, a device for measuring wind speed.

 A plan was announced in 1949 to establish an Armagh Planetarium.
 After many years work the Planetarium opened in 1968, its first director was Patrick Moore.
 It celebrated its 50th anniversary in 2018.

 In 2018, the observatory was given an award by Centennial Weather Station Award from the World Meteorological Organisation for 224 years of unbroken weather recordings.
 The records go back to 1794 and are also made available on the internet in the early 21st century.

 In modern times the Observatory along with the nearby Planetarium and 14-acre Astropark are noted tourist attraction and education centre.
 The gardens, historical telescopes, and various astronomically related devices such as sundials are among some of the exhibits for visitors.

 In 2025, the Irish Historic Astronomical Observatories, consisting of Dunsink Observatory, Birr Castle and Armagh Observatory, were added to the World Heritage Tentative List, a step towards becoming a UNESCO World Heritage Site.